dreadnomad/FGCCS-Ctrl22/REVENG.md

 - Connector ICD is a 6-pin terminal used for PIC debugging and programming
 - Connector P1 is a 4-pin socket used for connecting an optional residual current monitor (RCM), which can also be connected to Pins 3, 4 and 7 of CON1

+- PWM output to CP line is generated on pin RC2 and fed to comparator IC2A, which operates with a Vref of 1.65V (3.3V / 2)
+- CP signals are buffered by IC2B and fed to ADC input AN0 (pin RA0) through R8=42k.
+This node is also connected to VDD through R5=10k, to GND through R6=15k.
+This results in a voltage divider, which keeps the voltage on the analog input below 3.3V.
+The actual voltage on CP can be calculated from the ADC result.
+- PP resistor determining the max charge current is calculated by feeding the ADC input AN1 (pin RA1) with the output voltage of the divider R21-Rpp (Rpp is the resistor between PP and PE, which is set according to the current capacity of the cable).

 ## Tables

 ### Connector Configuration